celestynaflis/SmartPlantApp/README.md

 React Native App I written as Engineering Thesis together with 3 other developers.
 Two of us was creating frontend, and two backend.
 I was responsible for frontend.
 Additionally, I have created designs of the entire application.

 This is the first React App I've ever made.
-Im aware of this is not perfect.
+I am aware of that this project is not perfect.

 ## What is it about?